samguns/box_pose_estimation/README.md

 ---
 #### My thoughts in pursuing this task
 1. Convert the aligned color & depth images to PointCloud for each RGB-D camera according to the given cameras' intrinsics.
-2. Then I used PCL PassThrough filter to get the corresponding box points.
-3. By now I have two half-box PointClouds in their relative camera frame.
+2. By now I have two half-box PointClouds in their relative camera frame.
 Since each cameras' extrinsics is provided, I applied a homogeneous transform to convert each PointCloud from camera frame to world frame.
+3. Then I used PCL PassThrough filter to get the corresponding box points.
-4. Concatenate these two half-box PointClouds, I get a 360-degree view of the the whole box with respect to the world frame.
+4. Concatenate these two filtered half-box PointClouds, I get a 360-degree view of the the whole box with respect to world frame.
-5. Compute centroid to get the center of the box.
+5. I tried to estimate the box pose as this [GASD tutorial](http://pointclouds.org/documentation/tutorials/gasd_estimation.php#gasd-estimation) suggests.
+It generated a homogeneous transform matrix that aligns box to the origin of world frame.
+So the inverse translation of this matrix tells me where the box center is.
 6. Using PCL Visualizer to show the box and `shift + mouse left click` to output point coordinate in console.

-#### What I've accomplished and the issues
-I implemented all steps above, however, the concatenated PointCloud shows these two-half boxes is not *match* as it should be.
-There's some offset especially in the Z-Axis.
-I can't really figure it out by now, any thoughts on this?

 ![alt text][image1]